 Complete with life-size replicas of Lightning McQueen, Tow Mater, and other characters from the Cars franchise, the exhibit makes for a fun learning experience.

-There’s also an area where children can learn to draw various characters from the movie, perhaps encouraging then to pursue careers as car designers or future animators.
+There’s also an area where children can learn to draw various characters from the movie, perhaps encouraging them to pursue careers as car designers or future animators.

-From there the building explodes with shimmering cars from every era, custom machines, prototypes, state-of-the-art nostalgic dioramas and street scenes, and several art galleries with paintings dedicated to the automobile.
+From there the Petersen Automobile Museum explodes with shimmering cars from every era, custom machines, prototypes, state-of-the-art nostalgic dioramas and street scenes, and several art galleries with paintings dedicated to the automobile.

 There is even a new space where visitors can watch transportation design students from the nearby Pasadena Art Center College of Design, work on their projects.